-What is a Li-ion battery and how does it work?
+What is a lithium-ion battery and how does it work?

-Compared to the other high-quality rechargeable battery technologies (Nickel-Cadmium or Nickel-Metal-Hydroxide), Li-ion batteries have a number of advantages.
+Compared to the other high-quality rechargeable battery technologies (nickel-cadmium or nickel-metal-hydride), Li-ion batteries have a number of advantages.
 They have one of the highest energy densities of any battery technology today (100-265 Wh/kg or 250-670 Wh/L).
-In addition, Li-ion battery cells can deliver up to 3.6 Volts, 3 times higher than technologies such as NiCad or NiMH.
+In addition, Li-ion battery cells can deliver up to 3.6 Volts, 3 times higher than technologies such as Ni-Cd or Ni-MH.
 This means that they can deliver large amounts of current for high-power applications, which has Li-ion batteries are also comparatively low maintenance, and do not require scheduled cycling to maintain their battery life.
 Li-ion batteries have no memory effect, a detrimental process where repeated partial discharge/charge cycles can cause a battery to ‘remember’ a lower capacity.
-This is an advantage over both NiCad and NiMH, which display this effect.
+This is an advantage over both Ni-Cd and Ni-MH, which display this effect.
 Li-ion batteries also have low self-discharge rate of around 1.5-2% per month.
-They do not contain toxic cadmium, which makes them easier to dispose of than NiCad batteries.
+They do not contain toxic cadmium, which makes them easier to dispose of than Ni-Cd batteries.

 What are some disadvantages of Li-ion batteries?

-One way that the CEI has worked to accomplish this is through direct imaging, specifically using x-ray spectroscopy.
-Recently, Professor Jerry Seidler’s lab has developed an x-ray.
+One way that CEI has worked to accomplish this is through direct imaging, specifically using x-ray spectroscopy.
+Recently, Professor Jerry Seidler’s lab has developed a method to perform X-ray absorption near edge structure (XANES) spectroscopy on the benchtop.
 The technique can allow relatively detailed measurements of certain characteristics of a battery’s internal state, without having to open it and thus disrupt the system.
 Previously, XANES could only be accomplished with an extremely high radiative flux, from instruments such as a synchrotron.
 These are extremely large, expensive facilities, costing up to $1 billion, and are in such high demand among scientists that months-long waiting lists are the norm.
 Taking advantage of new, cutting-edge optical technologies, Seidler’s lab has been able to fabricate a small, $25,000 instrument that can mimic the measurements taken at a synchrotron.
 With this new instrument, scientists can have results in hours without significant waiting time, greatly increasing the speed of development for contingent technologies.

 Another aspect of CEI battery research involves creating physical, mathematical and computational models for the battery’s internal states.
 This can help both optimize battery performance and charge/discharge cycles, as well as help predict and prevent dangerous battery failures.
 Professor Venkat Subramanian, who runs the Modeling, Analysis and Process-control Laboratory for Electrochemical Systems (M.A.P.L.E.), develops and reformulates physical battery models, and works on methods to simulate and solve these models with greater efficiency and accuracy.
 By providing a more effective, versatile and accurate model for Li-ion battery technology, M.A.P.L.E. lab’s research can help design batteries more precisely, for safer and more efficient operation.

-Much of the CEI’s current research involves developing ways to better understand and manipulate the crucial internal states of li-ion batteries.
+Much of CEI’s current research involves developing ways to better understand and manipulate the crucial internal states of Li-ion batteries.
 Understanding the inner workings of the battery is instrumental for improving designs and evaluating its failure modes.

-Website on batteries and battery reuse created by Clean Energy Bridget to Research REU student Alek Lazarski.
+- Website on batteries and battery reuse created by Clean Energy Bridge to Research REU student Alek Lazarski

-Subramanian’s research group (UW) webpage has up-to-date publications of nonlinear model predictive control for lithium-ion batteries and other electrochemical systems. http://depts.washington.edu/maple/
+- Subramanian’s research group webpage has up-to-date publications of nonlinear model predictive control for lithium-ion batteries and other electrochemical systems.

-Lithium-ion battery (Wikipedia) provides a good overview of the Lithium-ion battery chemistry and its development. https://en.wikipedia.org/wiki/Lithium-ion_battery
+- Wikipedia provides a good overview of Li-ion battery chemistry and its development. https://en.wikipedia.org/wiki/Lithium-ion_battery